ventuc/dbt-elt-dwh/README.md

 ## How to run DBT

-You can run the the provided DBT project straightaway, in order to see how DBT populates (incrementally) the `main_ods.movie` table.
+You can run the the provided DBT project straightaway, in order to see how DBT populates (incrementally) the `main_ods.movie` and `main_ods.projection` tables.

 Afterwards you can develop other models for populating other tables.